Ramadan is a special month for Muslims.

 Of course, as mentioned, you can eat more than dates.
 But do pace yourself when you eat.
-And just like with suhoor, make sure the evening meal is nutritious and balanced.
+And just like with suhoor, ensure the evening meal is nutritious and balanced.

 5. Prioritise sleep

 Sleep rejuvenates the body.
-And it’s even more important when you’re fasting.
+And it’s even more critical when you’re fasting.

 However, the problem is that irregular patterns and eating habits adversely affect many people’s sleep schedules during Ramadan.
 So, try sticking to a fixed routine for food and sleep.